 We consider time-series projections for weekly influenza hospitalization for a US state by a model from Influenza Scenario Modeling Hub~\cite{fluSMH}.
 It has 75 time-series, each corresponding to different choices of parameters and initialization.
 We calculated the dissimilarity matrix (all pair distances) using the following.
 (1) DTW+S: our method with infinite window for alignment; (2): DTW+S (cos): same as DTW+S, except that cosine distance is used instead of Euclidean for aligning SSRs; (3) DTW, normalized: Applying DTW after normalizing all time-series to zero mean and unit variance -- a common normalization technique used with DTW~\cite{UCRArchive}; (4) DTW: DTW without any transformation or normalization; (5) Euclidean, normalized: Euclidean distance without any time warping on standard normal time-series; and (6) Shapelet-only: Euclidean distance on the SSR without any time-warping.
 For DTW+S, we generate hierarchical clusters with the number of clusters selected using the Silhouette Coefficient as described in Section~\ref{sec:class_and_clust}.
 We use the same number of clusters for clustering using each of the above dissimilarity measures.

-Figure~\ref{fig:clustering_results} shows the results of clustering from each of the distance measures.
+Figure~\ref{fig:clustering_results} shows the results of clustering.
 We observe that DTW+S produces four clusters with similarly shaped time-series.
 DTW with standard normalization mixes clusters 1, 2, and 4.
 The Shapelet-only measure mixes clusters 1 and 3.
-Omitted for brevity, DTW+S (cos) produces the same clustering (different ordering).
-DTW without normalization does not produce any discernable pattern in the trends and instead seems to group together those time-series that have similar peaks heights.
-Euclidean distance with standard normalization mixes clusters 1, 2 and 4.
+DTW+S (cos) produces the same clustering (different ordering); DTW without normalization does not produce any discernable pattern in the trends and instead seems to group together those time-series that have similar peak heights; Euclidean distance with standard normalization mixes clusters 1, 2 and 4.
 Note that Shapelet transformation is not sufficient to capture similar time-series due to not being flexible across time.
 On the other hand, DTW with simple standard normalization cannot capture similar trends that occur at different scales.
 However, when they are combined in DTW+S, they produce reasonable clustering.